snalahi/Python-Basics/README.md

 THE ABOVE ARE REFERENCE VARIABLES

 Variable names always start with a letter
-"_" is treated as a letter in python
+"_" is treated as a character in python

 ```